shaunakbale/UseGoogleGeminiThroughPython/README.md

 Before running the script, make sure you have the following:

 1. **Python 3.x**: Ensure Python is installed on your machine.
 2. **Google API Key**: You need an API key for Google Gemini.
 Add this key to a `.env` file in the root directory of your project.
+You can get a FREE Google Gemini API Key at https://ai.google.dev

 ## Setup